Frame analysis: Distinctions within primary frameworks

 In his book, Goffman said that people use their primary framework to examine their world.
 There are also distinctions within primary frameworks.
 There are natural and social frameworks.
 Natural frameworks don't apply social forces to situations.
 They just exist naturally.
 However, social frameworks do apply social forces to situations.
 The two are connected because social frameworks stem from natural frameworks.

 For social movements

 Framing has been utilized to explain the process of social movements (Snow & Benford, 1988).
 Movements are carriers of beliefs and ideologies.
 In addition, they are part of the process of constructing meaning for participants and opposers (Snow & Benford, 1988).
 Mass movements are said to be successful when the frames projected align with the frames of participants to produce resonance between the two parties.
 This is a process known as frame alignment.

-Frame alignment—a process to explain social movement theory

 Snow and Benford (1988) say that frame alignment is an important element in social mobilization or movement.
 They argue that when individual frames become linked in congruency and complementariness, that "frame alignment" occurs (p.
 198; Snow et al. 1986, p.
 464), producing "frame resonance", which is key to the process of a group transitioning from one frame to another (although not all framing efforts are successful).
-The conditions that affect or constrain framing efforts are: